optofab/optofab.github.io/project-requirements.md

   - "Website"
 ---

-> Our project comprises two inseparable parts: Local Order management system and Customer Portal Web Application
+> Our project comprises two inseparable parts: Local Order Management System and Customer Portal Web Application
 >
 > Importance priority: :red_circle: : prioritised :warning: : not prioritised

 {% include toc %}

-## Local Order management system Requirements
+## Local Order Management System Requirements

 > For the database branch, it is essential to implement the following functions:
 >